Skip to main content

 What if I'm taking my car with me on vacation?

-• Know your Car Insurance Policy.
+• Know your car Insurance policy.
 Read through your existing coverage to ensure that it provides everything you need to remain safely protected wherever you’re travelling.
-Keep in mind that if you have auto coverage from TD Insurance it's likely that you also have our Grand Touring option which provides coverage† for the rental of a replacement vehicle if you’re involved in an accident, or if your car is vandalized or stolen.
-You’re also covered† for loss or damage to a rental car anywhere in Canada or the US.
+If you have auto coverage from TD Insurance, consider adding on our Grand Touring Solution® option, which provides coverage† for the rental of a replacement vehicle if you’re involved in an accident, or if your car is vandalized or stolen.
+You’d also be covered† for loss or damage to a rental car anywhere in Canada or the US.

 • Get road ready.
-Visit your car mechanic and make sure the important service checks are up to date (e.g. tires, oil pressure, brakes, fluid levels).
+Visit your car mechanic and make sure all important service checks are up to date (for example, tires, oil pressure, brakes, and fluid levels).
 If you’re attaching a hitch or trailer to your car, check that it, and all the items inside, are secure.
-Additionally, it’s not a bad idea to load the maps for your destination on your GPS or mapping apps in advance.
+And it’s not a bad idea to load the maps for your destination on your GPS or mapping apps in advance.
 The more you know, the more you’ll feel confident on the road.

-We’re ready to help.
+Interested in adding travel insurance?
 We have a range of insurance options to help protect you and your family from unexpected medical costs while away and we provide 24/7 emergency assistance.
-For more details or to get a quote visit us here.
+For more details or to get a quote, visit us here.

 Conditions and restrictions may apply.
 Subject to meeting eligibility criteria.